DCC-EX/website/docs/throttles/ex-webthrottle.md

 ## Operation

-To use the program, you can either click on the "serial" dropodown button and select "simulator" to run in simulator mode or after making sure your hardware is properly connected, make sure "serial" is selected and click on the "Connect DCC++ EX" button.
+To use the program, you can either click on the "serial" dropodown button and select "emulator" to run in emulator mode or after making sure your hardware is properly connected, make sure "serial" is selected and click on the "Connect DCC++ EX" button.

 If the program finds a compatible device, it will popup a window showing you a selection.
 It may show a line at the top such as "Arduino Mega 2560 (COM3)".
 Your com port may vary.
 Click on your board to select it and then click the "connect" button.